Journaling is a life changer.

 Whether that’s curling up with a good book and a glass of wine, or catching up on your favorite TV show, The Five Minute Journal is the perfect addition to whatever helps you relax.

 The thing about routines is that they come from doing something habitually.
+If you’re looking for more on miracle morning routines, check out Hal Elrod’s book, The Miracle Morning.

 Repeat the process of writing in this journal twice a day, and watch it become a habit that guides you into a happier state of mind.